julian-garrido/Size-of-HCGs-vs-CIGs/README.md

     Modify the resulting file to include the changes that were introduced in tableforCustomizedListOfConfigFiles.xml
       - changes in the images to be processed for each galaxy.
 Some of them were replaced because of the size or because they were edited: 06b, 06c, 17e -> 17a, 37c -> 37b, 51d -> 51c, 69d -> 69a, 74e -> 74c

+28. Execute workflows/Gather_HCG_galaxy_properties_using_existing_sexConfigFile.t2flow
+    input Table: File : /home/lourdes/src/Size-of-HCGs-vs-CIGs/datasets/results/preprocessing/cleanedOutputTable_patched.xml

+29. Save results at: datasets/results/sextractor4thIteration/
+- valid_band_g_results.text
+- valid_band_i_results.text
+- valid_band_r_results.text

+30. Execute workflow/removeRejectedSubSample.t2flow using the results from the previous step:
+    - File : /home/lourdes/src/Size-of-HCGs-vs-CIGs/datasets/results/sextractor4thIterationTables/valid_band_r_results.text
+    - File : /home/lourdes/src/Size-of-HCGs-vs-CIGs/datasets/results/sextractor4thIterationTables/valid_band_i_results.text
+    - File : /home/lourdes/src/Size-of-HCGs-vs-CIGs/datasets/results/sextractor4thIterationTables/valid_band_g_results.text
+    - list of galaxies to be removed according to the manual review.

+31. Comparision between the results of step 25 and 30 for band g (using band g):
+   - galaxies 51d is in the result of step 25 but not in step 30.
+It didn't pass the filters because of the size in one band
+   - galaxies 82c is in the result of step 25 but not in step 30.
+82c was rejected and it is right if it is not in step 30

+32. Provide results from step 30 to Mirian to perform K Correction.
+    Result is saved in datasets/results/KCorrect/R50_SM_HCG.txt

+33. Run script (scripts/convertASCII_table_to_SQL.py) to transform datasets/results/KCorrect/R50_SM_HCG.txt data into sql update sentences.
+The resulting sql script is saved in datasets/results/KCorrect/sql_script_to_update_HCG_galaxies.sql and run in the DB.

 Workflows
 =========